Skip to content

 Missing docstring for GeoParams.PlotMeltFraction.
 Check Documenter's build log for details.

-Plots a phase diagram as a function of T (x-axis) and P (y-axis).
+Plots a phase diagram field fieldname as a function of T (x-axis, in K) and P (y-axis, in Pa).
 We either use the default ranges of the diagram, or you can specify the temperature and pressure ranges (while specifying units).
-The return arguments are the plotting object plt (so you can modify properties) as well as the data that is being plotted
+The return arguments are the figure/axis, the gridded data Z and the temperature/pressure vectors used.
+Note: if you want to create plots you need to install and load a Makie.jl backend (e.g. GLMakie.jl or, for headless use, CairoMakie.jl).

 Example